Consistent Translations Glossary across R

 Requirements

-1. People: The project requires a lead developer who has experience in developing R packages and has contributed to the R community.
-The lead developer will be responsible for developing the R package and coordinating with the RCWG.
+1. People: The lead developer will be responsible for developing the R package and coordinating with the RCWG.

 2. Processes: The project will follow the best practices for R package development and will seek feedback from the R community to ensure that the package meets the needs of the users.